Website FHI 360

 Deputy Project Director

-The Deputy Project Director will assist EpiC Nepal Project Director in oversight of the program and technical resources for the EpiC Nepal’s Global Fund technical assistance (GFTA) activities; procurement and supply chain management and COVID-19 activities.
-The DPD, under the guidance and support from the Project Director, will provide technical leadership for program design, planning, implementation, monitoring; ensuring quality; strategic behavioral communication (SBC), and strategic information (SI) for EpiC Nepal Project activities.
+The Deputy Project Director (DPD) will assist EpiC Nepal Project Director in oversight of the program and technical resources for the EpiC Nepal’s Global Fund technical assistance (GFTA) activities; procurement and supply chain management and COVID-19 activities.
+The DPD, under the guidance and support from the Project Director, will provide technical leadership for program design, planning, implementation and monitoring of the project activities.

-- Review, ensure and provide support for timely implementation of EpiC Nepal Project workplan activities, strategies and approaches, performance monitoring and evaluation plan (PMEP), environment mitigation and monitoring plan (EMMP) with high quality.
+- Review, ensure and provide support for timely implementation of project workplan activities, strategies, and approaches with high quality deliverables.

-- Manage the development of sub-agreements, contracts, amendments and annual work plans including activities, budgets and implementation plans and monitor subprojects to ensure that implementation is conducted in a timely and technically sound manner.
+- Manage the development of sub-awards, contracts, amendments, and annual work plans including activities, budgets and implementation plans and monitor sub-projects to ensure that implementation is conducted in a timely and technically sound manner.

-- Review and ensure that sub-agreements, contracts and amendment documents meet the program and technical requirements and maintain quality assurance before execution by EpiC Nepal Project Director.
+- Review and ensure that sub-awards, contracts, and amendment documents meet the program and technical requirements and maintain quality assurance.

-- Prepare program reports (such as monthly/quarterly/semi-annual/annual/end of project), briefs and other communication and reporting requirements for FHI 360, donors, and Government of Nepal ensuring their accuracy, timeliness, and standards.
+- Prepare program reports, briefs and other communication and reporting requirements for FHI 360, donors, and the Government of Nepal ensuring their accuracy, timeliness, and standards.

 - Facilitate and ensure supportive supervision and monitoring are regularly planned and implemented and ensure issues and actions identified from the supervision visits are shared and addressed in time.

-- Masters’ degree or its international equivalent in public health, management, social science or other relevant fields with 5 – 7 years of relevant experience.
+- Master’s degree or its international equivalent in public health, management, social science, or other relevant fields with 5 – 7 years of relevant experience.

-- Proven track record of increasing responsibility to oversee all aspects of USAID-funded projects, including financial, human resource, compliance and quality assurance components.
+- Proven track record of increasing responsibility to oversee all aspects of USAID-supported projects, including financial, human resource, compliance, and quality assurance components.

 - Demonstrated experience negotiating annual work plans and directing teams to complete objectives/activities on time within budget while meeting high quality standards.

-- Excellent problem solving, program management and implementation skills.
+- Excellent program management, implementation, and monitoring skills.

 This job posting summarizes the main duties of the job.
 It neither prescribes nor restricts the exact tasks that may be assigned to carry out these duties.
 This document should not be construed in any way to represent a contract of employment.
 Management reserves the right to review and revise this document at any time.